Skip to Content

 The Gold Coast has a special place in my heart, as it was the first place that I visited while travelling in Australia!

-The images of sand, sun and surf captured my image of Australia perfectly!
-The beaches along the Gold Coast are incredible and Surfer’s Paradise is well worth a visit!
+The images of white sand beaches, sun and surf captured my image of Australia perfectly!
+The beaches along the Gold Coast are incredible and Surfers Paradise is well worth a visit!
 They are easily some of Australia’s best beaches!

-You shouldn’t limit visiting the Gold Coast to just seeing the beaches, there are plenty of other things to do as well!
+You shouldn’t limit visiting the Gold Coast to just seeing Surfers Paradise and the golden beaches, there are plenty of other things to do as well!

 Read more: Gold Coast Travel Guide